stefcenti2022/Mapping_Earthquakes/README.md

 Note that the magnitude is 5.06, the location was 15 km ESE of Alum Rock, CA which is just outside of San Jose.

-Also note that this quake occurred almost exactly 1 week before completing this readme.
-In the previous image, this quake is shown in an orange color as this color was used to represent earthquakes of magnitude between 5 and 6 on the major earthquake layer but on the all earthquakes layer, any quakes with a magnitude greater than 5 is shown at the top of the scale shown in the legend.
+Also note that this quake occurred almost exactly 1 week before completing this document.
+In the previous image, this quake is shown in an orange color as this color was used to represent earthquakes of magnitude between 5 and 6 on the major earthquake layer and on the all earthquakes layer.
+Any earthquakes with a magnitude greater than 5 is shown at the top of the scale shown in the legend.

 Changes to the code, added an additional color to distinguish earthquakes with a magnitude greater than 6.
-Fortunately there have not been anymore earthquakes greater than 6 since last Tuesday, however, we cannot show what they would look like in at the time of this writing.
+Fortunately there have not been anymore earthquakes greater than 6 since last Tuesday.
+That being the case, we cannot show what they would look like at the time of this writing.

 <img src="./Earthquake_Challenge/static/images/quake_details.png" alt="Quake Details" width="600"/>